qdm12/reactdevcontainer/README.md

 - You can change the `"postCreateCommand"` to be relevant to your situation.
 In example it could be `npm install && npm start` to combine two commands
 - You can change the extensions installed in the Docker image within the `"extensions"` array
 - Other React/Node settings can be changed or added in the `"settings"` object.
-- You can publish a port to your localhost by uncommenting `// "appPort": 8000,` to access your app from a browser on your desktop for example.

 ### docker-compose.yml

+- You can publish a port to access it from your host
 - Add containers to be launched with your development container.
 In example, let's add a postgres database.
     1. Add this block to `.devcontainer/docker-compose.yml`